Panacea: Pareto Alignment via Preference Adaptation for LLMs: Panacea: Pareto Alignment via Preference Adaptation

+\begin{theorem} Panacea recovers the entire Pareto front for both LS and Tche aggregation functions (\Cref{eqn:ls,eqn:tche}) under the following assumptions: 1.
+Panacea with SVD-LoRA has sufficient representation capability for all preferences $\vlam \in \Delta_m$.
+Specifically, for any preference vector $\vlam$, the policy $\pi_{\theta, \vlam}$ can optimize the corresponding aggregation functions (\Cref{eqn:ls,eqn:tche}) to their maximum values.
+2. For a specific preference vector $\vlam$, the LLM policy space formed by all $\pi_{\theta, \vlam}$ can represent all categorical output distributions of responses. \\ By optimizing the Panacea objective function $\E_{\vlam \in \Delta_m} \left[g^\mathrm{agg}_\vlam(\theta)\right] $, where $g^\mathrm{agg}_\vlam = g^\mathrm{LS}_\vlam/g^\mathrm{Tche}_\vlam$, the optimal policy found by Panacea can recover the entire Pareto front for almost every preference. \end{theorem}

+For proof, see \Cref{sec:represent}.
+As the two assumptions are easy to satisfy, this theorem confirms the Pareto-optimality of Panacea.
+Panacea also achieves fine-grained control of model behavior through preference embedding, making it a suitable solution to the MDPO problem.
+In the inference stage, the user can specify a preference vector and obtain the corresponding Pareto optimal model that aligns with his/her preference.
+We present a visual illustration of Panacea in \Cref{fig:Panacea}.

-Compared with existing work, Panacea enjoys several advantages.
-Firstly, Panacea only needs to learn and maintain \textbf{one} model to represent the PF, which is more computationally efficient than both the Discrete Policy Solutions (DPS) method, which learns a model for every preference vector, and RS, which approximates the PF with $m$ models optimized exclusively on the $m$ preference dimensions.
+Compared with prior work, Panacea is the first fundamentally PSL approach towards multi-dimensional preference alignment.
+It only needs to learn and maintain \textbf{one} model to represent the PF, which is more computationally efficient than both the Discrete Policy Solutions (DPS) method \cite{li2020deep,barrett2008learning}, which learns a model for every preference vector, and RS, which approximates the PF with $m$ models optimized exclusively on the $m$ preference dimensions.
 Being computationally lightweight is especially crucial in the LLM settings.
 Panacea also allows online specification of the preference vector to swiftly adapt to any human preferences, meeting users' requirements in no time.

-Secondly, Panacea achieves a tighter generalization bound of Pareto optimality compared to RS for unseen preferences during training, implying a more complete recovery of the Pareto set.
-As Panacea samples a large number $N$ of random preference vectors on the preference simplex for training, its generalization bound on unseen preference vectors decays at a rate of $\mathcal{O}(1/\sqrt{N})$ \citep{lotfi2023non}[Eq.
-(5)].
+Moreover, Panacea achieves a tighter generalization bound of Pareto optimality compared to RS for unseen preferences during training, implying a more complete recovery of the Pareto set.
+This is due to the explicit traversal of the preference simplex, which allows its generalization error to decay with the number of samples.
 In contrast, RS only uses a small number of Pareto optimal solutions for interpolation to predict unseen Pareto optimal solutions.
 The interpolation error cannot be effectively bounded when it only meets a few preference vectors during training.
 Finally, Panacea preserves explainability to some extent.
-For each weight matrix $\mW^i$, Panacea adapts it as
+For each weight matrix $\mW^l$, Panacea adapts it as